Easy Chinese Broccoli Stir Fry with Garlic Sauce

 - Season with toasted sesame oil and coconut aminos.
 Serve hot or cold.

 What goes well with my Easy Chinese Broccoli Stir Fry?
-Check out my Chinese Zucchini and Olive Stir-Fry, Paleo Sweet and Sour Chicken, Instant Pot Taiwanese Meat Sauce with crispy shallots, Whole30 Mongolian Beef, and Thai Basil Beef Steak Stir Fry.
+Check out my Chinese Zucchini and Olive Stir-Fry, Paleo Sweet and Sour Chicken, Paleo Beef With Broccoli, Instant Pot Taiwanese Meat Sauce with crispy shallots, Whole30 Mongolian Beef, and Thai Basil Beef Steak Stir Fry.